omaarelsherif/COVID19-Data-Analysis-Using-SQL-Server/README.md

 <!-- PROJECT OVERVIEW -->
 ## <br>**➲ Project overview**
 This project focuses on exploring and analyzing COVID-19 related data using SQL Server.
-The primary datasets used are sourced from Our World in Data, specifically the COVID-19 deaths dataset (link to dataset).
+The primary datasets used are sourced from Our World in Data, specifically the COVID-19 deaths dataset.
 The dataset is split into two tables: CovidDeaths and CovidVaccinations.
 The analysis aims to provide insights into COVID-19 cases, deaths, and vaccinations, helping users understand various aspects of the pandemic.

 <!-- PREREQUISTIES -->
 ## <br>**➲ Prerequisites**